 Good Friday Vespers is a service of chanted verses, Scripture readings, and prayers culminating with the customary procession with the Holy Shroud (Plashchanitsa) representing the burial of Christ in the tomb.
 The congregation joins in the procession and all sing a hymn (words below) as the priest, carrying the Shroud represents the role of Joseph of Arimathea.
 The Shroud is placed in a symbolic tomb located in the front center nave of the church.
 This is a powerful visual reminder making very clear this sorrowful period of time – the waiting period between Christ’s death and discovery of his resurrection from the tomb.

 Following the final incensing and conclusion of the service, the clergy, altar servers and parishioners venerate the Holy Shroud as a quiet gesture of showing respect to Our Lord and Savior in His burial.
-An old tradition in the Byzantine church is witnessing the faithful humbly approaching the Shroud on their knees and this is done as a small sacrifice by comparison to all that Christ did for all humanity.
+An old local tradition in our St. Michael’s Byzantine church in times past was witnessing the faithful humbly approaching the Shroud on their knees and this was done as a small sacrifice by comparison to all that Christ did for all humanity.